 3. Remember that God is the ultimate authority.

-Proverbs 21:1 says, “The king’s heart is like channels of water in the heart of the Lord; He turns it wherever He wishes.”
+Proverbs 21:1 says, “The king’s heart is like channels of water in the hand of the Lord; He turns it wherever He wishes.”
 We have no need to fear whoever is in a position of government, because God is the King of Kings!

 We can take our cues from Daniel, who showed great respect to the kings of Babylon, even though he was a captive; at the same time, he was not disobedient to God’s commands.
 So this week, let’s get political the way Daniel did!